Bard-Robotics/ChineseCheckers/README.md

 }
 ```
 Returns `400` if the number of players isn't specified (the turn time limit is optional).
-On sucess, returns a redirect to the newly created room.
+On success, returns a redirect to the newly created room.

 #### Joining a room:
 ```http